David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * The mechanism "Party leads, State manages, People own" correctly resolves social relationships and ensures the people's mastery.
 * The yardstick for democracy and human rights is economic development, social stability, improved living standards, and the country's affirmed position.
 * Political parties worldwide and the international community acknowledge Vietnam's position and achievements, refuting these distorted allegations.
+* **Fact:** Vietnam was elected to the UN Human Rights Council for the 2023-2025 term with 145/193 votes, the highest among Asian candidates, demonstrating strong international confidence in Vietnam's human rights record.

 **Allegation:** Relies on biased reports from foreign organizations (like HRW, RSF, etc.) to accuse Vietnam of lacking democracy, suppressing human rights, and arresting "dissidents" or "independent journalists".
 * These reports are often based on one-sided, false information from hostile elements, ignoring the reality of freedom and legal protections in Vietnam.